 Traveling through the jungle on an ox cart is much quieter than going in a motorised vehicle, and it disrupts the wildlife much less.

 You are more likely to see shy animals this way.
-You can also take on-foot safaris.
+You can also do a walking safari.

-Stay at the Barauli Community Homestay to learn about the local Tharu people, participate in their daily lives and experience the jungle at a slower pace.
+Stay at the Barauli Community Homestay to learn about the local Tharu people, and experience the jungle at a slower pace.

 Bardia National Park, in the far west of Nepal, is much less-visited than Chitwan, so offers a more rugged safari experience.